Eugène Dutuit

-On the death of his brother Auguste Jean-Baptiste in 1902, who had been living in Rome, their collection of works of art was surprisingly bequeathed to the City of Paris rather than Rouen.
+After the death of his brother Auguste Jean-Baptiste in 1902, who had been living in Rome, their collection of works of art was surprisingly bequeathed to the City of Paris rather than Rouen.
 Their collection formed the backbone of the young Petit Palais.
 A condition of the bequest is the perpetual care of the grave of Duclos-Dutuit family in Père Lachaise cemetery.
 Auguste's name lives on today in his attribution of Persian vases to the Dutuit Painter.